This Utila travel guide will help you plan a fun and stress-free trip!

 Is Utila an expensive place to travel?

-Is it expensive?
-Yes and no. It depends on the type of trip you are on.
 If you’re backpacking through Central America, it will feel more expensive than other places.
 If you’re just there for a short trip for some diving, it’s definitely an affordable destination.
 When you compare it to other Carribean destinations, it’s an absolute steal.

-To give a bit of an idea of prices, a beer at most restaurants was around 50 Lempira.
+To give a bit of an idea of other prices, a beer at most restaurants was around 50 Lempira.
 An average restaurant meal could go from 200-400 Lempira.
 Pizza averaged about 350 Lempira.
 You could hire a scooter for 24 hours for $25USD.
 Cocktails were 150-250 Lempira.
 A tuk tuk from centro to Playa Bando is 30 Lempira per person.

 How to save money on Utila